Close Modal

 Author

 Based in the San Francisco Bay Area, Shira Gill is a globally recognized home organizing expert, speaker, coach, and content creator with a less-is-more philosophy.
 Over the past decade, she has helped thousands of people around the world reduce clutter and create more space for what matters.
 Shira’s books center around the intimate relationship between people’s homes and lives and how they inform and inspire each other.
 Her work and home have been featured in Vogue, Dwell, Better Homes & Gardens, House Beautiful, Architectural Digest, Domino, Forbes, goop, Harper's Bazaar, HGTV, InStyle, Parents, Real Simple, and the New York Times.
+She has also been a guest on Good Morning America.
 View titles by Shira Gill

 Excerpt